Bloom-host/BloomDocs/docs/running_a_server/waterfall.md

     restricted: false
 ```

-Remeber to use your backend server's own serverid and replace the example above
+Remember to use your backend server's own serverid and replace the example above

 Afterwards you'll need to add the survival server to under priorities.